 Our schizophrenia research faculty publish frequently in peer-reviewed journals.
 Here is a selection of their recent publications.

-Aberrant resting-state functional connectivity of salience network in first-episode schizophrenia
+Aberrant resting-state functional connectivity of the globus pallidus interna in first-episode schizophrenia

 Effects of antipsychotic medication on functional connectivity in major depressive disorder with psychotic features